payador/foundation-html5-boilerplate/README.md

-# Foundation 3 Boilerplate
+# Foundation 3 HTML5 Boilerplate

-This file is a boilerplate for development of a new Foundation's project
+This is a html5 boilerplate (or snippet, or anything you want to call it =p) to begin a new Foundation's project.

-## Installation

-TODO: Describe the installation process

 ## Usage

-TODO: Write usage instructions
+Simply change the harcoded paths in file ("path-to-your-css") and start!

 ## Contributing